Arado Ar 198: Design and development

-Built using a shoulder wing configuration, giving the pilot unrestricted forward visibility, the Ar 198 was of steel tube construction for the forward fuselage structure with all-metal monocoque construction of the tailboom.
+Built using a shoulder wing configuration, giving the pilot unrestricted forward visibility, the Ar 198 was of steel tube construction for the forward fuselage structure with all-metal monocoque construction of the tail boom.

 An air-cooled radial BMW 132 engine was initially chosen, but due to availability concerns, the first prototype was fitted with the slightly lower-powered Bramo 323 A-1 of the Brandenburgische Motorenwerke.

 Operational history

 In early March 1938, the Ar 198 made its first flight from the factory airfield at Warnemünde.
-Following flights proved generally satisfactory, except for instability in all axes during low speed flight.
+Following flights proved generally satisfactory, except for instability in all axes during low-speed flight.
 Automatic slats were fitted with noticeable improvement, but It was still a difficult craft to handle.

-Basic poor performance and concerns about insufficient production capacity led the Technical Office to terminate development of the Arado Ar 198 in the latter months of 1938.
+Basic poor performance and concerns about insufficient production capacity led the Technical Office to terminate the development of the Arado Ar 198 in the latter months of 1938.